 - A shipment of 420,000 doses of the AstraZeneca shot has been delayed, the health minister said on June 4; it is now expected by the end of June.

 - The country received 40,000 doses of Sputnik V in April and May that were quickly distributed to people over age 65.

-Demand for the Sinopharm vaccine was low until it was approved by the WHO on May 7, a health official said on June 2.
+- Demand for the Sinopharm vaccine was low until it was approved by the WHO on May 7, a health official said on June 2.
 As part of an aid package announced on May 12, China’s foreign minister promised to give Kyrgyzstan a second batch of 150,000 doses of Sinopharm.
 Those have been repeatedly delayed.
-They are now expected by June 16.

 Vladimir Putin said on May 21 that Kyrgyzstan and Armenia may be able to produce the Sputnik V vaccine domestically, adding that Russia is the only country sharing such technology.
 Kyrgyz President Sadyr Japarov said he was eager to collaborate.
 Putin reiterated the idea in a meeting with Japarov on May 24 in Sochi.
 Kyrgyzstan’s ambassador to Russia said the Kyrgyz are eager for production of Sputnik V to start, RIA Novosti reported on June 7.

 Kyrgyzstan dropped age restrictions for receiving Sputnik V, 24.kg reported on June 25, though doses can be hard to find.